 “Our ATEMPT trial hopes to provide a less toxic and perhaps more effective therapy to very early stage patients,” Gadi said.
 The plan is to substitute a new biologic therapy for chemotherapy in patients with stage 1, HER2-positive breast cancers — early cancers that have a certain overexpressed protein.

-The randomized Phase 2 trial, which is currently recruiting, will compare the safety and effectiveness of two drug regimens.
+The randomized Phase 2 trial will compare the safety and effectiveness of two drug regimens.
 Half the patients will receive Kadcyla, a new biologic known as an antibody drug conjugate, or ADC, that combines Herceptin with a very toxic chemotherapy known as emtansine.
 The other half will receive the chemotherapy agent Taxol in combination with Herceptin, a protocol that is considered standard of care for early HER2-positive breast cancer.

 Gadi said the new biologic will be targeted directly to the cancer cell, while “generally” sparing normal tissues.
 Kadcyla is currently approved by the U.S. Food and Drug Administration for metastatic HER2-positive breast cancers only.